Bank of America Transfer Partners: What You Need to Know in June 2026

 Advertiser Disclosure: nextcard may receive compensation from card issuers.
 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airlines or hotel chain.
 For the most up-to-date terms & conditions, refer to the official credit card application on the issuer's website.

-If you're a Chase Sapphire Reserve® cardholder and reside in Portland, you can take advantage of the $300 annual dining credit at one of the 10 eligible restaurants in the city (as of March 2026).
+If you're a Chase Sapphire Reserve® cardholder and reside in Portland, you can take advantage of up to $300 in annual dining credits at one of the 10 eligible restaurants in the city (as of June 2026).
+The credit comes as two separate $150 semiannual credits: one for January through June and one for July through December.
 There is one additional eligible restaurant in Oregon, located in Carlton.

 Unfortunately, finding eligible restaurants in Portland through OpenTable's site requires scrolling through a grid with no search functionality, no pricing estimates, and no insight into which spots let you stack rewards with other rewards programs.
 OpenTable also groups nearby cities together, so you'll see 11 restaurants come up for Portland, even though there's only 10 within city limits.